DepthProc An R Package for Robust Exploration of Multidimensional Economic Phenomena: The package architecture

-Fig. 21 shows class structure for \code{DepthCurve}.
+Figure 40 shows class structure for \code{DepthCurve}.
 Class \code{ScaleCurveList} is a container for storing multiple curves for charting them on one plot.
-It inherits behaviour from standard \proglang{R} list, but it can be also converted into \pkg{ggplot} object with \code{getPlot} method.
+It inherits the behavior from a standard \proglang{R} list, but can also be also converted into \pkg{ggplot} object with \code{getPlot} method.